 Don’t get me started on visas.
 An American citizen can fly into Vietnam and get a one year visa at the airport for $135.
 That’s it.
 No questions asked.
 If you want to stay in Thailand for a year, you have to jump through all sorts of hoops.
 You’ll end up doing regular runs to the border or checking in with the police all the time.
 You might even have to make a big bank deposit or enroll in classes.

 Sex toys are actually illegal in Thailand too.
 You can get in trouble for buying sex toys in Thailand or even carrying them into the country.
-The British newspapers actually warns UK citizens not to bring sex toys into Thailand because of this.
+The British newspapers actually warn UK citizens not to bring sex toys into Thailand because of this.

 Dildos and the law in Southeast Asia

-Sure you can find guys selling sex toys all over Sukhumvit.
+Sure you can find guys selling sex toys all over Sukhumvit in Bangkok.
 That doesn’t mean its legal though.
 The same guys sell Viagra and sex medicines too.
 They obviously aren’t registered vendors.
 These guys don’t have shops or sell anywhere officially.
 They sell on the street and a lot of what they sell is illegal.
 That includes some of the weapons they display every night!
 I don’t know the arrangement there, but cops seem to ignore those guys most of the time.

 Just because something is illegal doesn’t mean there aren’t people buying and selling it.
 Look at weed and other drugs.
 Or more to the point, look at prostitution.
 As far as I know, prostitution has never been eliminated anywhere simply by outlawing it.